 A R-PD in a one-to-many peered group may require to De-peering with this one-to-many peered group.
 The result of this De-peering is that the required R-PD leaves the one-to-many peered group.
 As illustrated in Figure 28_y, the R-PD required De-peering procedure may contain the following steps.

-The R-PD’s higher layer (i.e., the #i R-PD’s higher layer) triggers De-peering procedure with a De-peering Request to its MAC layer (i.e., the #i R-PD’s MAC layer).
+The R-PD’s higher layer (i.e., the #i R-PD’s higher layer) triggers De-peering procedure with an MLME-DE-PEERING.request to its MAC layer (i.e., the #i R-PD’s MAC layer).

-The MAC layer receiving the higher layer’s De-peering Request (i.e. the #i R-PD’s MAC layer) sends a De-peering Request message to the I-PDs’ MAC layer.
+The MAC layer receiving the higher layer’s MLME-DE-PEERING.request (i.e. the #i R-PD’s MAC layer) unicasts a De-peering notification command to the I-PDs’ MAC layer.

-Optional: the link between I-PD and other required R-PD (i.e., #i R-PD) is disconnected.

 Figure 28_y—One-to-many de-peering procedure message sequence chart